Similes for Annoyed: As Annoyed As Comparisons (2025)

 Examples:

-As annoyed as a clock that won’t stop ticking.
+As annoying as a clock that won’t stop ticking.

 Meaning: This simile expresses the feeling of being irritated by something constant and unrelenting, like a ticking clock that never seems to stop.